-Students who believe they have experienced discrimination on the basis of a disability can seek resolution through grievance procedures established by WSSU.
+Students who believe they have experienced discrimination based on a disability can seek resolution through grievance procedures established by WSSU.
 Students may contact the Disability Services Coordinator to file a grievance.

 Essential Functions

 Successful completion of the Doctor of Physical Therapy degree (DPT) requires not only the acquisition of a professional body of knowledge, but also the development and demonstration of essential functions in order to provide safe, effective and ethical patient care.